 Bring your own Container Network Interface (CNI) plugin with Azure Kubernetes Service (AKS)

-Kubernetes does not provide a network interface system by default; this functionality is provided by network plugins.
-Azure Kubernetes Service provides several supported CNI plugins.
-Documentation for supported plugins can be found from the networking concepts page.
+Kubernetes doesn't provide a network interface system by default.
+Instead, network plugins provide this functionality.
+Azure Kubernetes Service (AKS) provides several supported CNI plugins.
+For information on supported plugins, see the AKS networking concepts.

-While the supported plugins meet most networking needs in Kubernetes, advanced users of AKS may desire to utilize the same CNI plugin used in on-premises Kubernetes environments or to make use of specific advanced functionality available in other CNI plugins.
+The supported plugins meet most networking needs in Kubernetes.
+However, advanced AKS users might want the same CNI plugin used in on-premises Kubernetes environments or to use advanced functionalities available in other CNI plugins.

-This article shows how to deploy an AKS cluster with no CNI plugin pre-installed, which allows for installation of any third-party CNI plugin that works in Azure.
+This article shows how to deploy an AKS cluster with no CNI plugin preinstalled.
+From there, you can then install any third-party CNI plugin that works in Azure.

 Support

-BYOCNI has support implications - Microsoft support will not be able to assist with CNI-related issues in clusters deployed with BYOCNI.
+Microsoft support can't assist with CNI-related issues in clusters deployed with Bring your own Container Network Interface (BYOCNI).
 For example, CNI-related issues would cover most east/west (pod to pod) traffic, along with kubectl proxy and similar commands.
-If CNI-related support is desired, a supported AKS network plugin can be used or support could be procured for the BYOCNI plugin from a third-party vendor.
+If you want CNI-related support, use a supported AKS network plugin or seek support from the BYOCNI plugin third-party vendor.

 Prerequisites